amphora-engine/amphora-docs/Writerside/topics/Drawing-Sprites.md

 - The `spr` parameter to which the created frameset should be attached.
 - The `name` parameter is the name of the frameset to be created.
-This must be unique among framesets attached to any given `AmphoraImage`, but different `AmphoraImage` instances can have framesets with identical names (ie. an `AmpohraImage` player1 cannot have two framesets both called idle, but player1 and player2 can each have a frameset called idle).
+This must be unique among framesets attached to any given `AmphoraImage`, but different `AmphoraImage` instances can have framesets with identical names (ie. an `AmphoraImage` player1 cannot have two framesets both called idle, but player1 and player2 can each have a frameset called idle).
 - The `override_img` parameter is the name of an image resource to use instead of the one specified when creating the `AmphoraImage`.
 If this is `nullptr`, the image specified when creating the `AmphoraImage` will be used.
 - The `sx` and `sy` parameters are the upper left pixel of the first frame of the animation described by the frameset on the spritesheet named in the `AmphoraImage` `name` parameter.